lfads/lfads-run-manager/docs/adapting.md

 : A scalar struct which holds the following fields:

     **`:::matlab .counts`** (Required):
     : A tensor of binned spike counts (not rates) with size `nTrials` x `nChannels` x `nTime`.
-These should be total counts, not normalized rates, as they will be added togeher during rebinning.
+These should be total counts, not normalized rates, as they will be added together during re-binning.

     **`:::matlab .timeVecMs`** (Optional):
     : A vector of timepoints with length `nTime` in milliseconds associated with each time bin in `counts`.
 You can start this wherever you like, but timeVecMs(2) - timeVecMs(1) will be treated as the _raw_ spike bin width used when the data are later rebinned to match `r.params.spikeBinMs`.
 Default is `1:size(counts, 3)`.